leodido/maintainers-generator/README.md

 ./bin/maintainers-generator --github-token-path /etc/token --org falcosecurity
 ```

-Which will output a YAML like:
+Which will output a YAML to STDOUT like the following one:

 ```yaml
 - name: user1